jedisct1/libsodium-doc/password_hashing/README.md

 This is the variant implemented in Sodium since version 1.0.9.

-Argon2 should be preferred over Scrypt if requiring libsodium >= 1.0.9 is not a concern.
+Argon2 is recommended over Scrypt if requiring libsodium >= 1.0.9 is not a concern.

 ## Scrypt